pattonwebz/addressbar-meta-theme-color/readme.txt

 == Description ==

-Use this plugin to output the required meta tag to change the address bar colour in various mobile browsers.
+Use this plugin to output the required meta tag to change the address bar color in various mobile browsers.

 == Installation ==